As Senaida sat next to her son Virgilio, she couldn’t help but smile widely when she looked at him.

 In our society, these simple-but-essential interactions are often taken for granted.
 For Virgilio, each smile he shares with a friend is a small victory over the 20 years of despair in which he lived.

 When Senaida gave birth to Virgilio, feelings of excitement immediately gave way to hopelessness at the sight of her son’s cleft condition.
-It served as a painful reminder of the brief life of one of her previous babies, who died five days after birth due to a gastrointestinal abnormality.
-Senaida couldn’t understand why another one of her children was born with a deformity and prayed to God for an answer.
+It served as a painful reminder of the brief life of one of her previous babies, who died five days after birth due to a gastrointestinal complication.
+Senaida couldn’t understand why another one of her children was born with a cleft condition and prayed to God for an answer.

 People offered their explanations, saying she didn’t take vitamins or see a doctor early in pregnancy.
 While research continues around the causes of cleft conditions; genetics and family history, pre-existing medical conditions, poor nutrition and exposure to harmful environmental substances can affect the healthy development of a baby.